 Everyone wants to live at the expense of the state.
 What they forget is that the state wants to live at the expense of everyone.

 Why Should I Invest in Precious Metals?

 Backed by the research and beliefs of the speakers at this Conference, Money Metals Exchange readers should feel even more confident about their decisions going forward.
-By holding physical gold and silver as insurance in an uncertain world – not to mention for the strong likelihood of significant price appreciation in the months and years ahead – you are doing what is both honorable and right for yourself, for your family, and for your country.
+By holding physical gold and silver as insurance in an uncertain world – not to mention the strong likelihood of significant price appreciation in the months and years ahead – you are doing what is both honorable and right for yourself, your family, and your country.

 About the Author:

 David H. Smith is the Senior Analyst for TheMorganReport.com, a regular contributor to MoneyMetals.com as well as the LODE digital Gold and Silver Project.
 He has investigated precious metals mines and exploration sites in Argentina, Chile, Peru, Mexico, Bolivia, China, Canada, and the U.S. He shares resource sector observations with readers, the media, and North American investment conference attendees.